 Our Approach to Regenerative Agriculture

-The domaine has a beautiful ‘potager’ walled vegetable garden, where we’re growing vegetables, salads and herbs to offer our guests.
-We’ve built relationships with local suppliers who share our values; butchers, cheese-makers and fishmongers committed to using sustainably sourced ingredients from Provence.
+The domaine has a beautiful ‘potager’ walled vegetable garden, where we’re growing organic vegetables, salads and herbs to offer our guests.
+We’re also reducing our “Food Miles” by buying produce that comes from the local community, when it is in season rather than food that has travelled many miles to get to us.
+We’ve built relationships with local suppliers and farmers who share our values; butchers, cheese-makers and fishmongers committed to using sustainably sourced ingredients from Provence.

-Domaine Mirabeau will be a true farm, complete with animals that all play a key part in our ecosystem.
-Free range chickens will provide eggs for our guests, pigs will help reduce our waste, and alpacas and sheep will be grazing in between the vines.
+Domaine Mirabeau is a true farm, complete with animals that all play a key part in our ecosystem.
+Free range chickens and ducks provide eggs for our guests as well as eating insects that destroy plants, our pigs Frankie and Digby help reduce our food waste, and alpacas Vince and Pablo provide manure for the vegetable garden.

 Our environmental commitments guide all our activities on the domaine and we are continuously striving to reduce our carbon footprint.
 We take our eco-credentials very seriously.
 We’ve set ambitious goals to become entirely plastic-free, minimise the use of energy, water and raw materials and are also exploring other ways to reduce waste.